neurobionics/neurobionicspi/README.md

 * Use [Raspberry Pi Imager](https://www.raspberrypi.com/software/) or other softwares like [Etcher](https://www.balena.io/etcher/), [Rufus](https://rufus.ie/en/), etc to flash the downloaded image to a SD card.
 * You can access the [web interface](https://doxfer.webmin.com/Webmin/Introduction) by entering the `IP address` of your RPi in a browser. **Login with your username and password from the workflow settings**.
 * The static IP for the access point is 10.0.0.200.
 If it boots into access point mode, you must use this IP address to connect wirelessly.
 If it's in access point mode, you will see the SSID broadcast (SSID entered in the workflow settings)
+* The location of the wpa supplicant file: ~/etc/wpa_supplicant/wpa_supplicant-wlan0.conf
+* The location of the startup emailer script: ~/etc/startup_mailer.py
+* The location of the Neurobionics ASCII banner: ~/home/pi/.bash_profile
+* This image is meant for the Raspberry Pi 4.
+It may work on other versions, but will not work on the Raspberry Pi Zero.

 # Environment Variables